Longeveron initiated with a Buy at Roth MKM

-Roth MKM initiated coverage of Longeveron (LGVN) with a Buy rating and $10 price target
+Roth MKM last night initiated coverage of Longeveron (LGVN) with a Buy rating and $10 price target The firm says its investment thesis is driven by the 100% transplant-free survival benefits at the end of five years delivered by Lomecel-B in hypoplastic left heart syndrome.
+HLHS presents a grave danger to infant survival despite three-stage palliative surgeries, As previously reported,

 Don't Miss our Black Friday Offers: